-Repeating CE activities does not provide new or expanded knowledge or skills and therefore does not meet BACB certification requirements.
+Repeating CE activities of any CEU type does not provide new or expanded knowledge or skills and, therefore, does not meet BACB certification requirements.

 Ethics and Self-Reporting

 You must adhere to the Ethics Code for Behavior Analysts and selfreporting requirements.
 The BACB is prohibited from providing any legal advice and from interpreting any ethics requirements.